 If you’re looking for things to do this winter in the Niagara Region, this list has you covered from Grimsby, Beamsville, St Catharines, Niagara-on-the-Lake, Niagara Falls and beyond!

 The Niagara Region is one of those awesome places to visit in Ontario in the winter, because there are so many outdoor activities to do, and luckily for us locals, we don’t have very far to go!

 Time to strap on those winter boots, bundle up, embrace Canada and brave the outdoor elements with these best things to do outdoors in Niagara in the winter!

 I look forward to adding to this list (I’ve already updated this a few times!) as I discover more fun things to do around me this winter.
-Being at home has allowed me to really explore what’s around me, including lots of hidden gems, and take up some new hobbies like hiking and skating!
+Being at home has allowed me to really explore what’s around me, including lots of hidden gems, and take up some new hobbies!